 Another benefit of this book, is that it has been quite accurately translated into the English language, so it gives access to those who do not yet know Arabic.
 However, for one who is competent in Arabic, it is obviously better to refer to the original Arabic text.

-The English version of the book (2012 edition) can be purchased from the following link (Amazon Affiliate Link):
+The English version of the book can be purchased online from Amazon.